tabularaza27/mapc_2019/Readme.md

 *Attention*: Don't forget to run ```catkin_make``` after cloning our repo

 See the Readme.md files of the corresponding packages for instructions on execution

-## Exercises

-Possible exercises to get used to the frameworks:

-* Only create a particular number of blocks (per type).
-* Implement a more systematic exploration.
-* Search for particular dispenser types.
-* Implement a more sophisticated path planning once a dispenser is perceivable e.g. going around other entities.

 ## Code Style and Documentation
 * Have a look at the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), especially chapter 3.8 on Comments and Docstrings